Documentary celebrates net zero vision across the public sector in England

 The university’s momentum toward their net zero targets continues with further works set to receive funding under Phase 3c of the Public Sector Decarbonisation Scheme.
 Funding delivered under this phase of the scheme should see works complete by 31 March 2026.

-Birmingham Women’s and Children’s Hospital NHS Foundation Trust
+Birmingham Women’s and Children’s NHS Foundation Trust

-Birmingham Women’s and Children’s Hospital NHS Foundation Trust brings together globally recognised teams, practices and medical research to help to shape the future of healthcare.
+Birmingham Women’s and Children’s NHS Foundation Trust brings together globally recognised teams, practices and medical research to help to shape the future of healthcare.
 The trust supports more than 641,000 patients every single year and, in line with NHS mandates, they have committed to reach net zero carbon by 2040.

 To support their ambitions, they have received multiple tranches of funding under Phase 3a and Phase 3b of the Public Sector Decarbonisation Scheme.
 Works focus on upgrades at their women’s hospital, children’s hospital, and Parkview Clinic, an adolescent mental health facility run by the trust.